francutura/Tanky/README.md

 # Tanky

 Tanky is a student project created for the <a href="https://www.fer.unizg.hr/en/course/sofeng">Software Engineering</a> class of 2020/21.
 It is a simple web based video game in which you control a tank on a playing field trying to gain as many points by destroying other tanks/players.
-Built with Javascript, NodeJS and socket.io
+Built with Javascript, NodeJS and socket.io.
+No game engine was used so all physics, collision detection and rendering was written in plain javascript from scratch!

 <img src="https://i.imgur.com/qkTKX7H.png" width="600" height="350" />

 # Live version

 A live version can be found at the following <a href="http://104.248.139.238:8000/">link</a>
-enjoy :D
+have fun :D

 # Install